Quantmonkey/journeytoquantness/README.md

 <b>In Progress</b>:

 2. Books Stack:
-	-  Advances In Financial Machine Learning - Marco De Lopez
+	-  The Business of Venture Capital - Mahendra Ramsinghani
+	-  Human Action - Mises, Ludwin Von
 	-  Big Data and Machine Learning in Quantitative Investment - Tony Guida
 	-  All the Mathematics You Missed: But Need to Know for Graduate School - Thomas A. Garrity